 Admission Criteria and Process

-Click here to view the admissions criteria for PhD program through the UF Graduate School.
+View the admissions criteria for PhD programs through the UF Graduate School.

-Students should feel free to contact Telisha Martin (firstname.lastname@example.org) if they have questions regarding the public health combined PhD/MPH programs (352-273-6443).
+Students should feel free to contact Telisha Martin (firstname.lastname@example.org) if they have questions regarding combination PhD/MPH programs (352-273-6443).